boesing/mezzio-httphandlerrunner-roadrunner/README.md

       level: debug # Everything written to worker stderr is logged
 ```

+A list of available configuration parameters can be found in the `spiral/roadrunner-binary` [repository](https://github.com/spiral/roadrunner-binary/blob/stable/.rr.yaml) on github.

 ### Retrieve roadrunner binary

 To be able to run roadrunner, you need to fetch the roadrunner binary.
 Use the following command to do so for your environment: